USPS Ensign®

 • The manual includes a twelve-month cruise planning time line.
 The course is non-modular with one final exam.

-This course is one night a week for eight weeks.
+This course is one night a week for seven weeks.

 ENGINE MAINTENANCE

-This course is one night a week for eight weeks.
+This course is one night a week for six weeks.

 MARINE ELECTRONICS